 Knee pain.
 All the same applies to knee pain.
 Though, I don’t know the statistics on how many of us experience knee pain.

-So, if all goes well, at puberty, our testes drop from our chests to our scrota leaving a cavity that makes us vulnerable to hernias.
+So, if all goes well, at about 9 months old, our testes drop from our abdomen to our scrota leaving a cavity that makes us vulnerable to hernias.